dirkdd/Advanced-Vibe-Coding-Enterprise/documentation/Prompt-Chain-Implementation.md

 ```
 Based on our environment configuration, help me create the root-level workspace structure with the following components:

-1. Generate a hierarchical folder structure with /projects, /shared-libraries, and /documentation roots
+1. Generate a hierarchical folder structure with projects, shared-libraries, and documentation roots
 2. Create a GitHub repository structure with appropriate branching strategy for our team size of [x] developers
 3. Set up consistent folder naming conventions using kebab-case
 4. Initialize Git at the workspace level with the appropriate configuration